wp-plugins/search-in-place/README.txt

 = Q: Why to use Search in Place? =

-A: Search in Place allows to find posts, pages or attachments without abandon the webpage.
+A: Search in Place allows to find posts and pages without abandon the webpage (the premium version of plugin allows include custom post types).

 = Q: Why the posts search doesn't display the thumbnails in the search results? =